sreeramt25/Python/README.md

-Task Descriptions

-Task 1: Create DataFrames and Save as CSV

-Create three separate DataFrames corresponding to the datasets provided and save them as .csv files.

-Task 2: Handle Missing Values in "Project" DataFrame

-Compute and replace missing values in the "cost" column using a running average with a for loop.

-Task 3: Split Name Column in "Employee" DataFrame

-Split the "name" column into "First Name" and "Last Name", then remove the original "name" column.

-Task 4: Merge All DataFrames

-Join all three DataFrames into a single DataFrame named Final.

-Task 5: Add a Bonus Column

-Provide a 5% bonus based on the project cost to employees who have finished their projects.

-Task 6: Demote or Remove Employees Based on Status

-Reduce the designation level by 1 for employees whose projects have a status of "fail".
-Remove employees if their designation level exceeds 4.

-Task 7: Add Salutations and Remove Gender Column

-Prefix "Mr." for males and "Mrs." for females to the first name column.
-Drop the gender column.

-Task 8: Promote Employees Based on Age

-Increase the designation level by 1 for employees aged 30 years or more.

-Task 9: Compute Total Project Cost for Each Employee

-Sum the project costs for each employee and create a new DataFrame TotalProjCost with columns:

-ID

-First Name

-Total Cost

-Task 10: Filter Employees Based on City Name

-Print all employee details whose city name contains the letter "o".
+ 📊 Dataset Explanation and Tasks

+ 📂 Dataset Attributes

+ 🔹 Employee Table
+1. 🆔 ID - Assigned number for the Project Head in charge.
+2. 👤 Name - Person handling the project.
+3. ⚧ Gender - Male (M) / Female (F).
+4. 📍 City - Location of the project.
+5. 📅 Age - Number of years the project will be active.
+6. 📌 Status - Status of the project.
+7. 📊 Designation Level - Position of the Project Head.
+   - 🚨 Excessive failures result in a downgrade of designation.
+   - 🌟 A good reputation increases chances of promotion.
+   - Designation Scale:
+     - 1️⃣ - Highest
+     - 2️⃣ & 3️⃣ - Mid-level positions
+     - 4️⃣ - Lowest
+     - ❌ If an employee exceeds level 4, they lose project eligibility.

+ 📝 Tasks Overview

+ ✅ Task 1: Create & Save Dataframes
+- Create three separate dataframes in Python for each table.
+- Save them as three `.csv` files.
+- From Task 2 to Task 10, use only the saved `.csv` files.

+ 🔄 Task 2: Handle Missing Values
+- The cost column in the Project dataframe has missing values.
+- Replace missing values using the **running average**.
+- Use a **for loop** for this task.

+ ✂️ Task 3: Split Name Column
+- Split the name column in the Employee dataframe into:
+  - First Name
+  - Last Name
+- Remove the old name column.

+ 🔗 Task 4: Merge Dataframes
+- Join all three dataframes into a single dataframe named Final.

+ 💰 Task 5: Add Bonus Column
+- Add a new column Bonus in the Final dataframe.
+- Employees who have completed projects receive a 5% bonus based on project cost

+ 📉 Task 6: Demote & Remove Employees
+- Demote the designation level by 1 for employees whose projects have failed.
+- Remove employees whose designation level exceeds 4.

+ 🎭 Task 7: Add Titles & Drop Gender
+- Add "Mr." or "Mrs." as a prefix to the First Name column.
+- Drop the Gender column.

+ 📈 Task 8: Promote Employees
+- Promote the designation level by 1 for employees above 29 years old.

+ 📊 Task 9: Calculate Total Project Cost
+- Calculate the total cost of all projects handled by each employee.
+- Save the result in a new dataframe TotalProjCost with the following columns:
+  - 🆔 ID
+  - 👤 First Name
+  - 💲 Total Cost

+ 🔍 Task 10: Filter Employees by City Name
+- Print details of employees whose city name contains the letter "o".

+---